pschake34/Engineering_4_Notebook/README.md

 ### Assignment Description

 This assignment was a collaboration between two students (thanks [Em](https://github.com/hheisig51)), with each student creating half of the parts.
-In the first part, Student A created the top, and Student B created the spinner.
+In the first part, Student A created the ring, and Student B created the spinner.

 ### Part Link